Jihell/dynamic-parameter-bundle/README.md

 Obviously if you load multiple keys with the same name, only one will be registered ...
-Beware of the location where you are executing the key add, you may have to clear the cache manually if you use a back / front app separation.
+Beware of the location where you are executing the key add, you may have to clear the cache manually if you use a back / front app separation, so be carefull.

 5- Thanks